mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_backup_schedule.html.markdown

 If you followed the example to Create a Cluster with Cloud Backup Enabled but No Policy Items and then want to add policy items later to the `mongodbatlas_cloud_backup_schedule` this example shows how.

-The cluster already exist with `cloud_backup` enabled
+The cluster already exists with `cloud_backup` enabled
 ```hcl
 resource "mongodbatlas_cluster" "my_cluster" {
   project_id   = "<PROJECT-ID>"